Can I Get a Vanity Link?

 What is a Vanity Link?

-Why we don't use subdomains as vanity links
+Why don't we use subdomains as vanity links?

 How we set up vanity links at Georgia State